theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 **Container** <br>

-When using Access Key authentication, choose a Blob container from the drop down menu.
+When using Access Key authentication, choose a Blob container from the drop-down menu.
 When using Azure Active Directory authentication, enter the name of the Blob container manually.

 **Test connection** <br>